-Health and Safety Services is a central Support Department, comprising of staff who specialise in health and safety.
-Our work is directed, in the main, by the Health and Safety Task Group and the University Health and Safety Committee, by developments in legislative requirements, increasing expectations and by new and developing activities at the University.
+Health and Safety is a central support service within Governance & Compliance, Corporate Services.
+Our work is primarily directed by the Health and Safety Task Group and the University Health and Safety Committee, through developments in legislative requirements, our increasing and changing expectations and by new and developing activities at the University.

 Why do we exist?

 Good health and safety management is essential within a large, complex organization such as the University.
 However, we know it is impossible for individual managers and supervisors to be conversant / aware of all relevant and developing legislation and practices due to the inordinate amount of health and safety legislation out there.

 Therefore, central Health and Safety staff exist to satisfy the legal requirement for a competent source of health and safety advice and promote good standards in all areas of health and safety by assisting Colleges, Schools and Professional Services to meet their own health and safety obligations and those expectations placed upon them.

 Primarily the team keeps the University informed and up to date with applicable health and safety legislation, requirements, good practices and seeks to ensure suitable advice is provided across the Institution, with an aim of safeguarding the individual and ensuring the University remains compliant with legislation.
 Our advice is impartial and independent of any budgetary or political pressure; elements crucial to the success of the University's health and safety management system.